Who’s got two thumbs and joined the Secret Recipe Club this month? This gal, that’s who!

 - Preheat broiler, and line a large baking sheet with aluminum foil.

 - In a large skillet set over medium-high heat, melt the butter until foamy.
 Add garlic and cook until fragrant, about 30 seconds.
-Remove from heat, and stir in artichoke hearts, mozzarella, cheddar, Parmesan, sour cream and shallot until combined.
+Scrape the cooked garlic into a large mixing bowl, and stir in artichoke hearts, mozzarella, cheddar, Parmesan, sour cream and shallot until combined.

 - Slice the bread lengthwise.
-Place the bread halves on the prepared baking sheet, cut side up, and spoon the cooled cheese and artichoke mixture overtop.
-Broil until cheese is melted and bread is hot.
+Place the bread halves on the prepared baking sheet, cut side up, and spoon the cheese and artichoke mixture overtop.
+Broil for about 5 minutes, or until the cheese is melted and bread is hot.
 Cut each half into six pieces and serve right away, while the cheese is still nice and melty.